The Chinese Communist Party (CCP): A Quest for Data Control

 Discussion about the PRC's ability to force Chinese-owned companies to provide it with access to American users' data generally focus on TikTok, Temu, and Shein.
 However, this risk extends to other Chinese-owned apps, as well.

 Reuters revealed in June 2024 that a popular news app with over 50 million users called NewsBreak has both published inaccurate AI-generated articles and has links to Chinese state and state-backed entities.[60]
 As of June 12, 2024, Newsbreak is ranked third in Apple's Top Free Apps for iPhone News Category.[61]
 The app was formerly a subsidiary of Yidian, a Chinese news aggregation company that is partially owned by a "Chinese-state linked media firm" called Phoenix New Media.[62]
 Though "Yidian…divested from newsbreak in 2019," CCP officials praised the company in 2017 "for its efficiency in disseminating government propaganda."[63]
-The Pentagon also added one of Newsbreak's current investors, IDG capital, to a list of companies linked to the Chinese military.
+The Pentagon includes one of Newsbreak's former investors, IDG capital, on the Section 1260H list of companies linked to the Chinese military.
 Newsbreak denies that it is beholden to PRC data laws, though its relationships to these China-based entities suggest otherwise.[64]

 ByteDance, which is sometimes "nicknamed the 'app factory,'" owns multiple apps that perform a range of functionalities, including for ecommerce, business productivity, education, social media, and publishing.[65], [66] Aside from TikTok, two of ByteDance's most popular apps in the United States include CapCut, a video editing app, and Lemon8, a social media app similar to Pinterest and Instagram.[67]
 As of June 21, 2024, they respectively ranked 10th and 51st on Apple's "Top Free Apps for iPhone" chart.[68]
 Despite ByteDance owning TikTok, Lemon8, and CapCut, TikTok's security has overwhelmingly received the most scrutiny.
 This is because Lemon8 and CapCut have smaller active user bases, which likely contributes to the perception that they are lower risk.
 CapCut has also likely received less scrutiny than TikTok, for while the app provides video-editing functionalities, it does not perform video distribution.
 This makes it a less viable option for propagating malign influence campaigns.[69]
 However, an ongoing class action lawsuit filed in July 2023 "alleges that CapCut profits from illegal use and dissemination of highly sensitive user data ….[and] that the company makes sensitive user data available to the Chinese government."[70]
 The lawsuit claims that the data CapCut collects "can be used to track users by age, gender, location, operating system, and interest in order to attract marketing and sales."[71]
 In addition, the lawsuit claims that CapCut's privacy policies violate several state and federal laws.[72]